pyrkamarcin/CommonDataLayer/docs/rfc/0021_Materialization_Types.md

 This rfc aims to provide and standardize types in CDL schemas, views and materialization for documents.

 # TLDR
-Schemas support:
+Schemas support
 ```
 number
 string
 boolean
-array
 object

-+ one_of: any | null
 ```

+Any other type used within JSON schema should cause an error when view materialization is requested.

-Views support
+Views support (names are arbitrary, implementor may choose suitable naming)
 ```
 f64
 i64
 string
 boolean
-array[scalar_type]
-object
+object - Field::Object

-+ nullability as an additional configuration option
 ```

 PSQL mapping is